David (footballer, born 2000)

-David da Hora da Conceição (born 9 January 2000), simply known as David, is a Brazilian footballer who plays as a forward for Coritiba, on loan from Fortaleza.
+David da Hora da Conceição (born 9 January 2000), simply known as David, is a Brazilian professional footballer who plays as a forward for CRB.

-Club career
+Career

 David was born in Salvador, Bahia, and joined Vitória's youth setup at the age of 11, after a trial in his neighborhood.
 He made his first team debut on 17 February 2021, starting and scoring his team's second in a 3–3 Campeonato Baiano away draw against UNIRB.

 David became a regular starter for Vitória during the season, and renewed his contract until 2024 on 1 May 2021.
 On 23 October, he scored a brace in a 4–0 home routing of Brasil de Pelotas, and also scored twice on 14 November in a 3–0 home win over Cruzeiro.
 He finished the season with 11 goals, being the club's top goalscorer but being unable to avoid team relegation.

-In March 2022, Vitória accepted an offer of € 1.2 million from Ukrainian side FC Metalist Kharkiv for David.
+In March 2022, Vitória accepted an offer of €1.2 million from Ukrainian side Metalist Kharkiv for David.
 However, he asked to leave his new club in the following month, and signed a four-year contract with Fortaleza on 6 May, being initially assigned to the under-23 squad.